-The palmaris longus is a muscle of your forearm that spans from your elbow into your inner hand.
+The palmaris longus is a muscle of your forearm that spans from your elbow to your inner hand.

-If it is too tight or harbors trigger points, it can induce pain in the hand that feels like stitches.
+If it is too tense or harbors trigger points, it can trigger pain in the hand that feels like stitches.

-Surely this is an aggravating condition, but there are good news.
+Surely this is an aggravating condition, but with a self-massage you can relieve this pain.

-With some simple self-massage you can relieve yourself from that pain in short time.
-All you have to do, is to learn to feel and then to massage the muscle.
+All you need to do, is to learn to feel and massage the muscle.

 If you are only interested in practical applications and in getting rid of your pain, jump straight to the feel and massage part.

-Otherwise, take yourself a minute and read this whole page.
+Otherwise, take some time and read the whole page.
 It will give you a deeper understanding on this muscle and why it might trouble you.

 If trigger points in this muscle are present, they can cause pain in the inner hand and forearm.